bishtvaishali/SearchEngine_Basic/src/Readme.txt

 -Then it will write the Inverted index to a file "invertedIdx.txt" in your current directory.
 - After this, it will load the inverted index from file "invertedIdx.txt" in memory i.e by storing in a map.
 -Now the query will be evaluated by Part2 of the program.
 It will fetch posting lists from the map and intersect.
 - Finally, the results will be stored in a file "results.txt" in the current directory.
+Also, the results are displayed in the console.

 Format of file containing Inverted Index:
 Term, Doc Freq, [Posting list]